 But what’d I learn?

-- It doesn’t seem to want to fall out of its own grip – and that’s a plus.
-It needed a little tap-tap from the hammer to get in place, and quite the pull to remove the shelf from the wall piece.
+- A French cleat doesn’t seem to want to fall out of its own grip – that’s a plus.
+It needed a little tap-tap from the hammer to get in place, and quite the muscle to remove the shelf from the wall piece.

 - While I got it to rest level pretty easily, it’s not something I want to chance holding up to the weight of more than a few frames or a couple of small books.

-- There are bigger french cleats out there also – some upwards of 30″ long for only about $14 on Amazon (shop around).
-Surely it would be stronger with a cleat running over more than half of the surface area.
+- There are bigger french cleats out there also – even 30″ French cleats.
+My shelf surely would be stronger with a cleat running over more of the surface area.

-- All in all, I have no reason to hate on the french cleat aside from it not working perfectly the first time, but going with my gut, I have to trust the bracket approach far more.
+- All in all, I have no reason to hate the French cleat aside, but with anything heavy or cantilevering, I will be using a bracket instead.

-That said, I think I’m going to have to succumb to the cleanest, sleekest (hopefully metal) brackets for my future shelves, unless any of you have other DIY floating shelf suggestions.
-Please send them along.
+That said, I think I’m going to have to succumb to the cleanest, sleekest (hopefully metal) brackets for my future shelves.